Wilhelm-Lee/Compound/README.md

  - `--shared` tells the compiler to treat those source files with `-shared` flag.

- - After giving `--color` flag, you may have the script output rendered with colors.
+ - After giving the `--color` flag, you may have the script output rendered with colors.

  - When giving `--output` to the script, it will now tell where the generated